-My time in business has provided quite a journey and led to a change within myself in how I’ve approached dismissing employees over the years.
-My journey started as a first time employer at the age of 21 with a small domestic cleaning business.
-HR and employment law weren’t really something I’d thought about beyond the basics, my focus was on finding new customers.
+My time in business has provided quite a journey and changed how I’ve approached dismissing employees over the years.
+My journey started as a first-time employer at 21 years old with a small domestic cleaning business.
+I didn’t think about HR and employment law beyond the basics; my focus was on finding new customers.

-The first time I let someone go was very much a Lord Alan, “you’re fired!” approach to dealing with someone who was often late, didn’t do the best of jobs and everything came to a head when she started an argument and swore at me.
+The first time I let someone go was very much a Lord Sugar, “you’re fired!” approach to dealing with someone who was often late, didn’t do the best of jobs, and everything came to a head when she started an argument and swore at me.
 Did I do the right thing for the business?
 Yes.
-The individual’s poor work ethic was getting her team member down who had to do more work to compensate.
+The individual’s poor work ethic was getting her team member down, who had to do more work to compensate.
 Did I do the right thing for myself?
 Yes.
 I didn’t want the hassle of dealing with the situation which had gotten out of hand.

-Sometime after, I started losing domestic customers as during the economic conditions of 2009 I found that, as some of my customers started losing their jobs, having their home cleaned was one of their first outgoings to get rid of.
-It became apparent that to survive I’d need to focus on commercial contracts and so I made the decision to make two domestic cleaners redundant.
-Unlike the last staff member to go this was something that kept me up at night as I played out how to have the conversation but it had to be done.
-I did the right thing for business and it was able to survive, but there was something about going through this situation that stuck with me.
+Sometime after, I started losing domestic customers as during the economic conditions of 2009, I found that, as some of my customers started losing their jobs, having their homes cleaned was one of their first outgoings to get rid of.
+It became apparent that to survive, I’d need to focus on commercial contracts and so I made the decision to make two domestic cleaners redundant.
+Unlike the last staff member to go, this kept me up at night as I played out how to have the conversation, but it had to be done.
+I did the right thing for the business, and it was able to survive, but something about going through this situation stuck with me.

-During the time leading up to the redundancies I found myself searching online for resources on how to go about it.
-I also found that the change in business direction led me into dealing with commercial customers who had a lot of questions relating to employment law and staff training for example.
-There was definitely something about the topics that sparked an interest in me and I ended up putting myself through a few Chartered Institute of Personnel and Development (CIPD) courses.
+During the time leading up to the redundancies, I found myself searching online for resources on how to go about it.
+I also found that the change in business direction led me to deal with commercial customers who had a lot of questions relating to employment law and staff training, for example.
+Something about the topics sparked an interest in me, and I ended up putting myself through a few Chartered Institute of Personnel and Development (CIPD) courses.

-How I then ended up working in HR to where I currently am today as an HR software vendor is a much longer story.
-But my early experiences of dismissing staff, followed by education and experiences in the HR world taught me a lot about doing the right thing, which is far wider than a business in survival mode.
-On reflection, did I go about letting the 3 staff members go in the right way?
+How I ended up working in HR to where I am today as an HR software vendor is a much longer story.
+But my early experiences of dismissing staff, followed by education and experiences in the HR world, taught me a lot about doing the right thing, which is far more comprehensive than a business in survival mode.
+On reflection, did I go about letting the three staff members go in the right way?
 No, I didn’t.

-Having been through a dismissal process in my current business, I can say that it was a lot different this time round – it followed many conversations, performance reviews and SMART goals being set but not obtained.
-If you’re the business owner I was once was, then my first tip is to set your personal feelings aside and treat people fairly.
+Having been through a dismissal process in my current business, I can say that it was a lot different this time – it followed many conversations, performance reviews, and SMART goals being set but not obtained.
+If you’re the business owner I once was, my first tip is to set your feelings aside and treat people fairly.